Religion in New Zealand: Islam

 The Al Noor Mosque in Riccarton, Christchurch (pictured in 2019).
 Built in 1984–1985, it was the world's southernmost mosque until 1999.

 Islam in New Zealand began with the arrival of Muslim Chinese gold prospectors in the 1870s.
 The first Islamic organisation in New Zealand, the New Zealand Muslim Association, was established in Auckland in 1950.
 1960 saw the arrival of the first imam, Maulana Said Musa Patel, from Gujarat, India.
 Large-scale Muslim immigration began in the 1970s with the arrival of Fiji Indians, followed in the 1990s by refugees from various war-torn countries.
-In April 1979 the three regional Muslim organisations of Canterbury, Wellington and Auckland, joined together to create the only national Islamic body—the Federation of Islamic Associations of New Zealand.
+In April 1979 the three regional Muslim organisations of Canterbury, Wellington and Auckland, joined to create the only national Islamic body—the Federation of Islamic Associations of New Zealand.
 Early in the 1990s many migrants were admitted under New Zealand's refugee quota, from war zones in Somalia, Bosnia, Afghanistan, Kosovo and Iraq.
 Since the 11 September attacks there was a spike in conversions to Islam among Māori inmates in prisons.

 In the 2018 census, 61,455 people, identified themselves as Muslim constituting 1.32% of the total population making it the third largest religion in the country.